 Please note that none of the claims being made by kratom proponents have been verified by the medical community.
 Studies on kratom’s potential harm and benefits remain ongoing.

 Kava has a significantly longer history than kratom, dating back thousands of years, so more is known about it, although its use remains legally tenuous in various parts of the world.

-Research on the usefulness of kava has shown that it is possibly effective at helping with the symptoms of anxiety and generalized anxiety disorder, and this is believed to be because of the similar way that it affects the brain as anti-anxiety drugs.
+Research on the usefulness of kava has shown that it is possibly effective at helping with the symptoms of anxiety and generalized anxiety disorder, and this is believed to be because of the similar way that it affects the brain to anti-anxiety drugs.

-Along with anxiety-relief, some people take kava because they feel it boosts their mood and helps them fall asleep more easily.
-Due to these relaxing properties, it is also sometimes used to treat attention deficit-hyperactivity disorder (ADHD) and even withdrawal from certain drugs.
+Along with anxiety relief, some people take kava because they feel it boosts their mood and helps them fall asleep more easily.
+Due to these relaxing properties, it is also sometimes used to treat attention deficit hyperactivity disorder (ADHD) and even withdrawal from certain drugs.